Emma Felbermayr: F1 Academy

+2025

-On December 17, 2024, Kick Sauber announced that Felbermayr would be representing the team in the 2025 F1 Academy season, joining Rodin Motorsport alongside Ella Lloyd and Chloe Chong.
+On December 17, 2024, Sauber announced that Felbermayr would be representing the team in the 2025 season of F1 Academy, joining Rodin Motorsport alongside Ella Lloyd and Chloe Chong.

-Felbermayr qualified seventh on debut in Shanghai, but finished 11th on debut after colliding with Tina Hausmann on the final lap after starting second in the reverse-grid race.
+Felbermayr qualified seventh on debut in Shanghai, but finished 11th after colliding with Tina Hausmann on the final lap after starting second in the reverse-grid race.
 In the second race of the weekend, Felbermayr finished fifth to score her maiden points of the year, but was left "expecting more" after having done well in pre-event tests.
-In Jeddah, Felbermayr finished ninth in the sprint race despite starting on reverse grid pole, whilst in the feature race, Felbermayr ran eighth in the opening stages but contact with Rafaela Ferreira sent her out of the points and was only able to muster a 15th-place finish.

-After a disappointing Miami round where she finished 15th in the sprint race after taking reverse-grid pole and race two was cancelled due to adverse weather, Felbermayr took her first podium in the opening race in Montreal, but was later disqualified because her car was underweight.
-However, she went on to take her maiden single-seater win in the following race after overtaking Nina Gademan on the final lap, and capped off the weekend by finishing 10th in race three.
+In Round 2 at Jeddah, Felbermayr finished ninth in the sprint race despite starting on reverse grid pole, whilst in the feature race, Felbermayr ran eighth in the opening stages but contact with Rafaela Ferreira sent her out of the points and she was only able to muster a 15th-place finish.
+After a disappointing Miami round where she finished 15th in the sprint race after taking reverse-grid pole and Race 2 was cancelled due to adverse weather, Felbermayr took her first podium in the opening race in Montreal, but was later disqualified because her car was underweight.
+However, she went on to take her maiden single-seater win in the following race after overtaking Nina Gademan on the final lap, and capped off the weekend by finishing tenth in Race 3.
+Felbermayr then scored points three more times in the following three rounds, finishing as high as fourth in Singapore, to end the year tenth in points.